 We specialize in evaluating and treating your bladder conditions.
 The bladder is a magnificent organ that most of us don’t think about until it goes wrong.
 And when it goes wrong it is a big bother, to put it mildly!
 Bladder conditions vary and can include pain conditions, incontinence, frequency, urgency, nocturia and others.
+To learn more about how we can help you, contact us here.

 We are here to help you and specialize in treating bladder conditions.
 We know how to help you recover your bladder control and ease any pain you may experience.
 Men and women each have special needs when it comes to bladder conditions.
 We have post graduate education and years of experience specific to male and female bladder rehabilitation.
 We are your coach and guide, helping to facilitate recovery of your strength, coordination, speed, power and relaxation of the muscular systems to facilitate optimal bladder function and to resolve pain.
 There’s no need to feel isolated and frustrated.
 When you choose Purple Mountain Physical Therapy, we offer you compassionate, discreet, expert care that gives you hope and confidence that you can recover from your problem.
 Some of these conditions are: